WillDSmith1995/willsgeo/_posts/research/2020-07-05-magmatic-sulphide.md

 # Overview

-<ul> My PhD project aims to better constrain the formation of magmatic Cu-Ni-(PGE) and PGE-Cu sulphide deposits in the Labrador Trough, NE Canada.
-I am applying a holistic and multi-scale approach to identify the processes that are major, minor, and detrimental for ore genesis in the region.
+<ul> My PhD project aimed to better constrain the formation of magmatic Cu-Ni-(PGE) and PGE-Cu sulphide deposits in the Labrador Trough, northeast Canada.
+I am applying a holistic and multi-scale approach to identify the processes that are favourable and detrimental to ore-forming processes in the region.
 This project is in collaboration with <a id="raw-url" href="http://northern-shield.com/">Northern Shield Resources</a>.</ul>

 <ul> The Labrador Trough in northern Quebec, Canada, is a site of ongoing exploration for magmatic sulphide deposits.
 The region is considered prospective for magmatic sulphide ores, since it is host to voluminous mafic-ultramafic rocks that occur in proximity to trans-crustal faults and sulphidic supracrustal rocks.
 The location, tectonic structure, and major mineral occurrences of the Labrador Trough are shown in <em>Figure 1</em>. </ul>